 A trespasser can hold a dog owner liable for a dog bite injury, but only by proving that the owner was somehow negligent.
 Unlike many other dog bite victims, trespassers cannot use California’s dog bite statute, which provides the strongest protections to dog bite victims.
-Instead, trespassers have to show that the dog owner’s negligence contributed to their legal damages from the dog bite.
-This can involve establishing liability under the one bite rule.

 In this article, our California dog bite attorneys explain:

 - 1. Can trespassers hold dog owners liable?